jlacar/golang-learn/life/field-defs/README.md

 ### General line format

-A line in the field format file can have two general forms:
+A line in the field definition file can have two general forms:

     # comment
     XX: ... cell configuration ...